sarahzu/Configuration-System/README.md

 npm install
 npm start
 ```

+You only need to run *pip install -r requirements.txt* and *npm install* once in order to install all dependencies.
+When you want to run the application again, you can omit those commands.

 I've tested the web-application with mac OS X on Firefox 72.0.2 browser, with Windows 10 on Google Chrome 79.0.39.45.130 browser and with Linux (Ubuntu) on Midori v8.0-31-gf6b3b1e web-browser.

 ## Run the Test-case Environment
-This environment simulates the interface to the gameplay system.
+This environment simulates the interface to the gameplay system and serves as a proof of concept.
 The backend extracts the needed information from the configuration system's database and the frontend loads a web-application which visualises all visual components as they where set in the configuration system.

-  3. To run the test-case UI backend API:
+  3. To run the test-case backend API:
 ```
 cd ~/testcaseUI/testcase-backend
 pip install -r requirements.txt